Virtual Assistant Tasks and Duties to Outsource

 Sales Follow Up

 78% of buyers pick the first company that responds to them.
 Following up on inquiries is critical.
-A dedicated virtual assistant can be a vital asset here, making you get on the phone or the inbox first.
+A dedicated virtual assistant can be a vital asset here, ensuring you get on the phone or the inbox first.

 CRM Cleanup and Maintenance